dart-archive/ffigen/README.md

   'char':
     'lib': 'ffi' # predefined import.
     'c-type': 'Int8'
-    'dart-type': 'int' # For native-types dart-type can be be int, double, float but same otherwise.
+    # For native-types dart-type can be be int, double or float
+    # but same otherwise.
+    'dart-type': 'int'
   'int':
     'lib': 'custom_lib'
     'c-type': 'AbiSpecificInt'